 Put-in-Bay Village Council voted in April to allow ATVs and snowmobiles on island roads from November first through April 30th.
 That means they won’t be allowed to operate on island roads from May 1st through October 31st.
 This falls in line with recent Ohio Revised Code changes.

 VILLAGE WINS ONE IN COURT

 A court recently ruled for Put-in-Bay Village against former Put-in-Bay Police Chief Ric Lampela in a case that took more than two years to decide.
-Lampela appealed the Village’s administrative action which removed him from his job about three years ago, but the court said the procedure was handled properly.
+Lampela appealed the Village’s administrative action, which removed him from his job about three years ago, but the court said the procedure was correctly handled.
 Lampela is still awaiting a decision concerning any unemployment compensation he was entitled to after his termination.